Consistent circuits for indefinite causal order: Examples of constructing processes with indefinite causal order

 \subsubsection{The routed circuit}

-We proved that our routed graph was a valid one, and therefore that any routed unitary circuit built from it will define a valid process.
-In particular, the Lugano process (as defined e.g.\ in equation (27) of Ref.\ \cite{araujo2017quantum}) is obtained by taking all sectors in all branches to be one-dimensional, except the $1$-sectors in the arrows $A, B, C \to F$ which are taken to be 2-dimensional, and fleshing out the circuit as depicted in Figure \ref{fig: Lugano routed circuit}.
-In this figure, $V$ serves to encodes an agent's vote in the values of the outgoing indices; for example, the $V$ above Alice's node can be written as
+We proved that our routed graph is a valid one, and therefore that any routed unitary circuit built from it defines a valid process.
+In particular, the Lugano process (as defined e.g.\ in equation (27) of Ref.\ \cite{araujo2017quantum}) is obtained by taking all sectors in all wires to be one-dimensional, except for the $l=1$ sector of the $A \to F$ wire, the $m=1$ sector of the $B \to F$ wire, and the $n=1$ sector of the $C \to F$ wire which we take to have dimension 2; and by fleshing out the circuit as depicted in Figure \ref{fig: Lugano routed circuit}.
+In this figure, $V$ serves to encode a losing agent's vote in the values of the outgoing indices; for example, the $V$ above Alice's node can be written as\footnote{We denote $z$ for the value of an arbitrary basis of the $l=1$ two-dimensional sector of $A \to F$.}

-where by $\ket{i_1=1}$ we denote a state in the $i_1=1$ sector. $W$ sends the information about the value of its incoming indices to the Future, while also sending the information about the product of those values to the wire that loops back around to the Past.
-For example, the $W$ above Alice's node is defined as
+$W$ sends the information about the value of its incoming indices to the Future, while also sending the information about the product of those values to the wire that loops back around to the Past:\footnote{We denote $C$ for the set of tuples $(i,j,k,l,m,n)$ satisfying the graph's global index constraints.}

 Finally, $U$ simply embeds its practical input space (defined by the global index constraint) into the global Future.
 Its precise form is irrelevant to our concerns, so we leave it out.

 This shows how a paradigmatic unitary process that violates causal inequalities can be rebuilt using our method.
 We emphasise, however, that the Lugano process is merely the simplest example of a process obtained from fleshing out a routed circuit of the form of Figure \ref{fig: Lugano routed graph}; one could instead take this routed circuit to feature arbitrarily large dimensions (as long as the crucial sectors we specified remain one-dimensional), and fill it up with arbitrary operations (as long as they follow the routes).
 In other words, we have in fact defined a large \textit{family} of processes that all rely on the same core behaviour as the Lugano process.